 Introductory Electives for Non-majors: These 1000-level introductory courses are a great first stop for non-majors who want to broaden their horizons and for students who are considering the major but are still undecided.
 These courses do not fulfill requirements for the major or minor.
-These lower-division electives include Creativity, Imagination, and Theoretical Physics (YSC1217; 2MC), Molecular Perspectives (YSC1218), Introduction to Black Holes (YSC2223; in the process of being leveled-down; 2MC), and More is Different: Emergence and Self-organization (YSC2242; in the process of being leveled-down; 2MC).
+These lower-division electives include Creativity, Imagination, and Theoretical Physics (YSC1217; 2.5MC), Molecular Perspectives (YSC1218; 2.5MC), Introduction to Black Holes (YSC1219; 2.5MC), Physics of the Electric Guitar (YSC1221; 2.5MC), More is Different: Emergence in Physical Systems (YSC1220; 2.5MC), and Science Skills Workshop (YSC2251; 2.5MC).
 Some (but not all) of these courses are offered every year.

-Introductory Courses for Everyone: These 1000-level courses supply the foundational knowledge for the major and are recommend to all majors and prospective majors, but are also appropriate for non-majors who have taken calculus (either at Yale-NUS or in high school).
+Introductory Courses for Everyone: These 1000-level courses supply the foundational knowledge required for the major and are the recommended place to start for prospective majors.
+These courses are also appropriate for non-majors who have taken calculus (either at Yale-NUS or in high school).
 These courses are General Chemistry (YSC1207) and General Physics (YSC1213).
 Both of these courses are offered annually.

 Methods Courses: These 2000-level courses are appropriate for all physical sciences majors and develop essential skills for upper-division courses and research.
 These courses are recommended to all our majors and are open to non-majors with sufficient preparation by instructor approval.
 These methods courses include Mathematical Methods in Physical Sciences (YSC2205; fulfills the major’s math requirement), Experimental Methods in Physical Sciences (YSC2246; fulfills the major’s lab requirement), and Computational Methods in Physical Sciences (YSC2237).
 At least two of these courses will be offered every year.

-Cross-listed Courses, Courses Offered by Other Majors, and Courses Taken at NUS or on Study Abroad
+Cross-listed Courses, Courses Offered by Other Majors, NUS Courses, and/or Study Abroad

-Several courses are cross-listed with Physical Sciences that satisfy our requirement of “25MCs in the major”.
-These include Biochemistry (YSC3214; Life Sciences) and Principles of Biophysics (YSC3243; Life Sciences).
-Students may also fulfill major requirements (either the specifically required courses or the “25MCs in the major”) during study abroad or via courses at NUS with permission of the Head of Studies.
+Several courses are cross-listed with Physical Sciences that count towards fulfilling major requirements.
+At Yale-NUS, these courses include Biochemistry (YSC3214; Life Sciences), Principles of Biophysics (YSC3243; Life Sciences), and several MCS options that fulfil the math requirement (details here).
+Students may also fulfil major requirements (either as substitutes for required courses or as electives for the major) during study abroad or via courses at NUS with permission of the Head of Studies.
 Students are encouraged to consider NUS courses if Yale-NUS is not offering an upper-division elective of interest or if they want to gain additional depth to prepare for graduate studies.